TorchJD/torchjd/docs/source/examples/index.rst

 - :doc:`Multi-Task Learning (MTL) <mtl>` provides an example of multi-task learning where Jacobian descent is used to optimize the vector of per-task losses of a multi-task model, using the dedicated backpropagation function :doc:`mtl_backward <../docs/autojac/mtl_backward>`.
+- :doc:`Recurrent Neural Network (RNN) <rnn>` shows how to apply Jacobian descent to RNN training, with one loss per output sequence element.
 - :doc:`PyTorch Lightning Integration <lightning_integration>` showcases how to combine
   TorchJD with PyTorch Lightning, by providing an example implementation of a multi-task ``LightningModule`` optimized by Jacobian descent.